isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-flying-ants-vs-termites.markdown

 dish soap, and water.
 Use a
 [spray bottle to apply the solution to the flying ants](https://pestpolicy.com/raid-ant-roach-killer-insecticide-spray-review/)
 .
-This solution works by suffocation and dehydration.
-This method works effectively when you spray directly on the insects.
+This solution works by suffocation and dehydration.Â This method works effectively when you spray directly on the insects.
 ### 5. Bug zappers
 Bug zappers can be placed inside the house and around the compound.
 Ants will be attracted to the light and obviously be killed by the electric shock.
 ## **How to Get Rid of Termites**